ONVIF Camera Discovery and Stream Troubleshooting Guide - NVR IPCAMERA SECURITY

 1. After defaulting the camera, test with ODM again to see if the camera can be discovered through ONVIF.

-If you successfully discover the camera, connect with its web client to confirm that it is using its latest firmware version and that it is assigned to the camera network.
+If you successfully discover the camera, connect with its web client to confirm that it is using its latest version and that it is assigned to the camera network.

 **NOTE: For more information on assigning cameras to a sub-network, please read Assigning A Static Address To New Or Defaulted Cameras.